 How to prevent your phone from being hacked or cloned

-The first rule of privacy is to prevent unauthoried physical access.
-In other words, if someone can get their hands on your phone for as little as 2 to 5 minutes while you are not present, they can download and install a spy app on it.
+The first rule of privacy is to prevent unauthorized physical access.
+In other words, if someone can get their hands on your phone for as little as 2 to 5 minutes while you are not present, they can download and instal a spy app on it.
 From that point, they never have to bother checking your phone again.

 Put a password on your phone to secure it.
 Also make sure that in the settings, you enable the screen lock to kick in immediately the display goes off.
 Once you have that active, it means every time you turn off the display of your phone, the lock activates and a password is required to access the phone again.

 Stop using silly passwords.
 Your cat’s name.
 Your date of birth, first name, middle name, or surname are the most useless things you can use as a password or PIN.
-Stop ebing lazy about your security, privacy and peace of mind.
+Stop being lazy about your security, privacy, and peace of mind.

 Stop sharing your passwords.
 This cannot be said too much.
 It may sound cute and loving and mushy, but sharing your passwords with lovers and friends is a huge security risk.
 There is a reason why the Police and your banker tell you not to do it.
 They are not being paranoid; they deal with these cases daily.

-Also, if you get a call from anyone alleging to be from a bank or any other service provider and they ask for your login details, end the call immediately.
-Do not give those info out.
+Also, if you get a call from anyone alleging to be from a bank or any other service provider, and they ask for your login details, end the call immediately.
+Do not give those details out.

-Lastly, do not click on suspicious or unverificable links in emails especially.
+Lastly, do not click on suspicious or unverifiable links in emails, especially.
 This is also valid for chat messages.
 A simple click sometimes triggers a silent installation of a tracker or malware on your smartphone or laptop.

-How to tell if your smartphone has been hacked or cloned and tracking your phone
+How to tell if your phone has been hacked or cloned, or that someone is tracking your smartphone

-Sudden unexplained, irrational behaviour by your smartphone.
+Sudden unexplained, irrational behaviour by your smartphone is a red flag.
 Your phone used to run smoothly and without issues, but suddenly it heats up more, or you hear quiet clicking sounds during phone calls may be pointers that your phone has been hacked or cloned.
 Of course, some of these symptoms could also be from a poorly designed app.

 It could also be that you have been hacked if you suddenly begin to experience random apps launching and closing, you now get bad network signal during calls, or your phone now consumes more data than it used to, even though you are not doing anything different on it than you have always done.

-What to do if you suspect that your phone is being tracked or has spyware
+What to do if you suspect that your phone has been hacked and is being tracked or has spyware

 If you suspect that your phone has been hacked, use a security app to scan your phone for malware and spy apps.
 Options include Avast Mobile Security, AVG, Incognito, among others.
 Search your phone’s app store to download and run the scan.